TheSwiftAlps/Validator/PITCHME.md

 - Study `Validator/Sources/Scenarios` carefully
 - Start with the easiest possible endpoint: "ping"
 - Routes must match the specification exactly
+- Vapor provides almost everything off-the box
     - Use an in-memory SQLite database for storage
-- Vapor provides almost everything off-the box
     - ZIP archive is the most difficult part
+    - Think middleware!
 - I am here to help!

 ---